-Article 32.
+Article 31.
 Remuneration of the Directors

-- 1. Directors shall be entitled to receive the remuneration established by the Board of Directors pursuant to the provisions of the Bylaws and the directors' remuneration policy approved by the General Meeting. - 2.
+- 1. Directors shall be entitled to receive the remuneration established by the Board of Directors pursuant to the provisions of the Bylaws. - 2.
 The Board shall ensure that the remuneration of the director is reasonably proportional to the relevance of the Company, its financial situation at any time, and the market standards for comparable companies.
 Likewise, for executive directors, (i) the established remuneration system shall be aimed at promoting the long-term profitability and sustainability of the Company and include the necessary precautions to avoid excessive risk taking and unfavourable results; and (ii) remunerations linked to the Company's performance shall take into account any qualifications in the audit report that reduce the results. - 3.
 Remuneration of the directors shall be transparent.
 The Annual Report, as an integral part of the Financial Statements, as well as the Annual Report on Remuneration of directors shall contain both the information required by law and additional information that is considered necessary to adequately reflect the remuneration received by members of the Board of Directors. - 4.
 The remuneration of external directors shall correspond to the level of commitment required of them and, in the case of independent directors, shall be determined in such a way as to provide incentives for their commitment but does not constitute an obstacle to their independence.

-Article 33.
+Article 32.
 Remuneration of executive directors

-- 1. Directors assigned executive functions shall be entitled to receive compensation for performing these duties, and this compensation shall be determined by the Board of Directors, adapting it to the provisions of the ByLaws and the remuneration policy for directors approved by the General Meeting, and it shall include a contract concluded between the director and the Company. - 2.
+- Directors assigned executive functions shall be entitled to receive compensation for performing these duties, and this compensation shall be determined by the Board of Directors, adapting it to the provisions of the remuneration policy for directors approved by the General Meeting, and it shall include a contract concluded between the director and the Company. - 2.
 This contract shall contain all of the salary items the director is entitled to receive for the performance of the executive functions, as well as the conditions of cessation and termination, and it shall be subject to the prior approval of the Board of Directors, based on the recommendation of the Nominations, Compensation and Corporate Governance Committee, with a favourable vote of two-thirds of the Board members, and the minutes of the meeting shall be attached as an annex.
 The director in question shall abstain from attending the deliberations and participating in the vote.
 The contract shall contain all of the notices required by law and conform to the Company's remuneration policy. - 3.
-The remuneration of executive directors may include, but is not limited to, the following: fixed remuneration; a short- and medium- or long-term variable remuneration based on the achievement of business, financial, strategic or personal performance objectives the performance of the share price or other conditions linked to the share price; pension systems and deferred remuneration items; insurance plans; savings plans; severance payments; extraordinary incentives depending on the execution of the business plan; awarding of shares in the Company and a right of option over them or other remuneration items based on the share value subject to a resolution of the General Shareholders Meeting for that purpose and exclusivity, non-compete or minimum employment clauses.
+The remuneration of executive directors may include, but is not limited to, the following: fixed remuneration; variable remuneration based on the achievement of business, financial, strategic or personal performance objectives; pension systems and deferred remuneration items; insurance plans; savings plans; severance payments; awarding of shares in the company and a right of option over them or other remuneration items based on the share value subject to a resolution of the General

+Shareholders Meeting for that purpose - and exclusivity, non-compete or minimum employment clauses.